Skip to content

 MStream API

-MStream implements the multi-aspect streaming anomaly detector described in the mStream paper.
-It is designed for events that contain separate numerical and categorical features, such as login traffic with byte counts plus country or endpoint IDs.
+MStream is a practical multi-aspect streaming anomaly detector for events that contain separate numerical and categorical features, such as login traffic with byte counts plus country or endpoint IDs.

 Configuration